Skip to navigation

 That's as maybe, but what I heard from the battlements was a calamitous cacophony of chaos from crashing clutches to crowded chowks and clopping cows.
 I idly wondered if Huxley ever visited the Golcumbaz, as Forster did; now that is a real ear on infinity.

-1 Many thanks to Matt Kilsby, who left the following message in my Guestbook:
+1 Many thanks to Matt Kilsby, who got in touch with the following message:

 I'm currently travelling around India and have found your website really helpful and bloody funny as well!